IG Low Volatility Portfolio – Balanced Series F

 Highlights

-① The portfolio gained over the quarter as the global economy continued to grow at a moderate pace, benefiting global equities and longer-dated bonds.
+① The portfolio gained over the quarter, as the global economy continued to grow at a moderate pace, benefiting the equity market.

-③ We continue to favour equities over fixed income.
+③ We continue to favour equities over fixed income, with equal weighted U.S. stocks offering a better investment opportunity relative to bonds.

 Total Return 1M 3M YTD 1YR 3YR 5YR 10YR Since Inc. (Jul 13, 2015)